 - What is breach of contract and how do you handle this?
 In the Arizona purchase contract, the seller is unable to exit the contract while the buyer retains over five exits from the contract.
 However, if the buyer is in breach of contract, then the seller may exit the contract.
 Breach of Contract occurs when the buyer takes actions that are contrary to the written contract.
 This is a serious situation that experienced agents should have a plan to handle.

 Do you want to learn more about how to make your home-selling process go smoothly?
-Our knowledgeable Phoenix AZ Realtors are here to help ensure just that.
-Contact us at www.ThompsonGroupAZ.com or
+We would love to help with your transaction.
+Contact us at www.ThompsonGroupAZ.com or 602-753-0177.